josejorgeruiz/KnowledgeBase/Glossary.md

 ### Solving
 Solving is the fourth stage in the Progression of Meaningful Response, asking “How do we solve this?”
 It applies logic, expertise, and structured methods to design and implement solutions.
 Dependent on prior sense-making, meaning-making, and framing, solving transforms clarity into tangible results, delivering coherent action in complex conditions.

+## Tripod of Work
+A model for creating conditions ￼ where work thrives by balancing three activities—Tasking (clarify objectives, limits, time-scale), Trusting (entrust judgment to capability), and Tending (monitor without crowding; maintain relevance and purpose). ￼ In balance, they produce judgement, coherence, and effective review and learning across teams daily.
+(By Gillian Stamp)
+**Spanish: Trípode del Trabajo**
+### Tasking
+Tasking sets intent and limits by sharing aspirations, clarifying objectives as agreed outputs, and specifying quality, cost, and delivery parameters within a time-scale.
+It establishes intended outcomes, prepares review, and gives responsibility—not accountability—for doing the work, bounding judgment so people can act with autonomy while managers retain oversight and context.  ￼
+**Spanish: Encomendar / Encomendando**
+### Trusting
+Trusting is entrusting people with responsibility to use their judgment to the limits of current capability to achieve agreed outputs.
+It avoids overload and underwhelm by calibrating scope to capability, grants discretion within clear boundaries, and motivates performance, complementing tasking and tending to sustain coherence, review, and learning in work.  ￼
+**Spanish: Confiar / Confiando**
+### Tending
+Tending is the lived discipline that keeps work humane in real time: monitoring without crowding, stabilizing relationships, interfaces, and learning rhythms, and resourcing to current priorities.
+It performs micro-repair, communicates purpose and relevance, and surfaces ground truth, translating stewardship’s commitments into daily practice and feeding signals upward for reform.
+**Spanish: Cuidar / Cuidando**
 ## Triad of Direction
 The integrated practice of management, leadership, and stewardship at every level.
 Management delivers performance in known systems; leadership sets direction amid change; stewardship safeguards identity and long-term health.
 Calibrated across Present, Future, and Enduring horizons, it balances deliver, direct, and defend to align strategy, culture, and results.